 The local authority has a limited role in overseeing academies.
 Instead, their operation is overseen by:

-Academies must comply with the current version of the EFA’s Academies Financial Handbook.
+Academies must comply with the current version of the ESFA’s Academies Financial Handbook.

 Academies can have various tenure types.
 Many hold their sites on long leases from the local authority, for a nominal charge.